The Sovereign UX Codex

 Final Note

-Because the best design… vanishes.
-And what’s left is the user’s own voice.
+The best systems don’t manipulate.
+They mirror.
+And when they vanish, what’s left is the user’s own voice.